All our handy guides in one place

 A physical or mental change that’s different to your pet’s normal self, their bodily functions or their personality.
 They might be limping, going to the toilet more often or being much quieter than usual.

 Insurance that helps if your pet is stolen or goes missing and you haven’t got them back after a certain amount of time.
+This cover isn’t included with our rabbit insurance.

 This is insurance cover for legal and compensation costs in case your pet is found to be responsible for accidentally injuring another person or damaging their property.
 The Third Party Liability Cover normally only takes effect if there’s no other cover available from another policy, such as home contents or liability insurance policy.
+This cover is only included with our dog insurance, for eligible dog breeds.

 Time limited cover is insurance that pays for 12 months of treatment for your pet, or until the policy limits are reached.
 The 12-month period starts on the first day of treatment.
 After this, insurers will not pay out for the condition that affected your pet – or any others linked to it – in the future.